 Looking for another easy, delicious, and comforting meal?
 Try our Make-Ahead Spaghetti Pie.
 You won’t be disappointed!
 Cabot is a cooperative of 800 farm families who continuously strive to produce the best dairy products around.
 If you enjoy this rotini recipe, we’d really appreciate it if you could rate and review it when you have the chance!

-1 box Dreamfields Rotini, Penne Rigate or Elbows
+1 box Dreamfields Rotini, Penne Rigate or Elbow Macaroni

 1 cup chopped onion